366 Days

 EISENHOWER TO COMMAND U.S. FORCES IN EUROPE

-London, England · June 24, 1942 On this date in 1942 Maj.
+London, England • June 24, 1942 On this date in 1942 Maj.
 Gen. Dwight D. Eisenhower arrived in London, England, to assume administrative and operational command of the European Theater of Operations, United States Army.
-Set up 16 days earlier, ETOUSA directed U.S. ground, air, and service operations north of Italy and the Mediterranean coast.
-When […]
+At the time (end of May) the U.S. Army in Europe consisted of three infantry regiments.
+Set up 16 days prior […]

 25